I won’t bury the lead. The Discover It credit card is one that everybody should have in their wallet.

 Joking aside, though, if a high credit limit is appropriate for your circumstance, Discover seems to be generous in that regard.
 I know a contractor who pours concrete foundations for new homes.
 He doesn’t use Discover because he prefers travel points, but he uses a credit card to buy all his concrete, immediately paying it off with the money from the job.
 He’ll spend $25,000 a pop on concrete.
 That’s a perfect example of someone who requires a high credit limit, and yet never incurs any debt.

 If I’ve convinced you, and you want to see if you qualify for a Discover card, use this link to go to Discover.
-This will get you a $50 statement credit.
+This will get you a $100 statement credit, so long as you make a purchase, any purchase, in the first three months.
+Buy a pack of gum, and that works out to about a billion percent return on investment, give or take.
+You must use the link to get the 100 bucks.
 Yes, I get a few shekels too if you get the card, but rest assured that did not taint my review.
-You get $50 and 10% cash back for the first year if you get the card.
+You get $100 and 10% cash back for the first year if you get the card.
 What is there to taint?